btambara/Omoikane/README.md

 The resume service will provide the user with RESTFUL operations for my resume.
 This service was developed on Spring Boot.

 ## Client
-This was built off of Angular 7.
+The frontend was built off of Angular 7.
+I used the Materials framework to enhance the layout of the web application.